 We can do activities from any of the programs that we offer and we like to meet students where they are in their development.
 To that end we are open to discussing what the professor believes their students might be ready for and what might be most helpful for their students.
 We do workshops on consent, healthy relationships, receiving a disclosure of interpersonal violence, the reporting process, Safe Zones, and resource Q&A sessions.
 We also have multiple iterations of our Bringing in the Bystander training.
 We have 45, 60, and 90 minute versions.
 We also have a 4 hour training where students can become Bringing in the Bystander trainers to help disseminate this knowledge to the rest of campus though we understand that this may not be applicable to many classes.

-Programs offered by the Advocacy Alliance
+Programs offered by the Office of Violence Prevention & Advocacy Alliance

 Safe Zone Program: Mission: to provide a network of safe and supportive allies to the LGBTQ+ community.
 This program educates individuals on vernacular and terminology that is respectful and supportive of students with LGBTQ+ identities.

 Bringing in the Bystander: This program is evidence-based and developed by researchers at the University of New Hampshire who specialize in sexual assault prevention.
 This program is offered at various times during the year to any students wishing to participate.
 Resident Assistants and Orientation Leaders are trained in this program on a yearly basis.
 In the Spring of 2017 the Advocacy Alliance offered 16 Bringing in the Bystander programs to students, advertised through flyers around campus based on a sign up to attend system.
 There are multiple trainings that we offer for Bringing in the Bystander.
 We have 45, 60, and 90 minute versions.
 We also have a 4 hour training where students can become Bringing in the Bystander trainers to help disseminate this knowledge to the rest of campus.